signicode/humanify/README.md

 ## What does it do?

-**Humanify** is a free and open source server and web application, written in Node.js, that allows adding human intelligence to data streaming in scenarios where computers are not suitable to make.
+**Humanify** is a free and open source server and web application, written in Node.js, that allows adding human intelligence to data streaming in scenarios where computers are not suitable to make educated enough choices.

 In just a couple lines of code **Humanify** will ingest your data stream, open an HTTP server with a WebApplication that will be fed with all the data from the stream.
 Now you and your team can add decisions to each item of your data stream.